Vandivier/research-dissertation-case-for-alt-ed/papers/student-debt-history/lit-review/fall-lit-review.md

 ### Trends Over Time

 In Robinson and Selingo we see traditional providers including four year universities adapting and innovating by adopting best-of-breed technologies, pedagogies, and program structures piloted by alternative providers.
 In Craig see that this flow is bidirectional, rather than unidirectional.
 Craig notes that Udacity's latest innovation is the in-person course.
 Besomebody Paths are fully offline.
 The typical course seems to be achieving equilibrium among a range of subtly different, but substantively similar, hybrid modes.
 Far from being an artifact of overfitting this literature, the elucidated pattern is consistent with multiple stories that none of these authors mention.

-Christiansen et al published *Disrupting Class: How Disruptive Innovation Will Change...* in 2008.
-Christiansen and Eyring published *The Innovative University: Changing...* in 2011.
-Notice the predictive tone of the former in constrast with the active tone of the latter.
-The same year, 2011, Sebastian Thrun manifested the Christiansen of 2008 and ignored the Christiansen of 2011 by relinquishing his tenure at Stanford to found Udacity.
-Udacity's first courses began taking students in early 2012[35].
-Only in 2013 did Udacity begin contributing to changing the university by offering some courses for college credit.
-In 2014, Udacity entered into its first full-fledged partnership with a university.
-The same year, Udacity released its first signature alternative credential, the Nanodegree.
-Excitement filled the air.
-About that time, as Craig informs us, the evidence on weak outcomes for Udacity's courses and other MOOCs began to cause significant doubt.
-In 2017, Udacity Connect was launched.
-This product is a hybrid learning solution which occurs partly in a classroom setting and partly online.
-Now that the results have started coming in, as earlier mentioned, this approach has shown about a 500% increase in graduation rate.

-In 2016, Khan Academy applied for the $100 million dollar grant by 100&Change in order to create a globally recognized secondary education diploma.
-1904 organizations applied for the grant[30].
-1870 proposals are documented in a solution explorer made public by 100&Change[31].
-375 proposals are in the education category.
-When decisions were rendered in 2017, Khan Academy's proposal earned an honorable mention as one of the top ten in the education category, but it did not place among the 8 semi-finalists across categories and did not earn a financial award[32].

-Like Udacity, Khan Academy is an online learning provider which went through a period of immense excitement followed by failure, and also like Udacity, Khan Academy achieved a remarkable success on a different project during the same calander year as their disenchanting loss.
-In 2017, Khan Academy released the results of a study they conducted with the College Board.
-It showed that studying for the SAT using Khan Academy is associated with 115-point average score increase[33].
-Khan Academy also became the official practice partner for AP exams in 2017[34].

-Not only do Udacity and Khan Academy share a Jungian hero typology, they have both evolved from traditional learning competitors to traditional learning allies.
-Like Coursera, edX, and others, the best-of-breed alternative learning providers of today are not substituting for traditional education providers, they are integrating with them.
-Likewise, the best-of-breed traditional providers are not rejecting new learning approaches, they are partnering with them, awarding credit to students for alternative learning, and even supplying online education providers with content.

-While literature can be found further back that applies in ways increasingly less direct, I consider Christiansen's 2008 piece to be a watermark in the literature.
-With Udacity's course offerings in early 2012, I observe a bright line in the actualization of modern alternative education provision.
-With Udacity, Coursera, Khan Academy, and other major online learning providers having been through significant revision in just a few years, I consider 2018 to be a new age of alternative education.
-Significant changes occured during 2017, so 2018 will have been the first year in which these changes were available throughout the period.

 The general trend is toward integration of traditional and alternative providers, but alternative learning systems are heterogenous and these heterogenous solutions are not equal in optimality for consumption by any particular individual, nor at the social level.
 Portfolios, and digital portfolios in particular, are in demand by employers.
 Digital portfolios have recently become trendy among universities, while they have been in fashion with alternative providers for some time.
 Standardized portfolio artifact generation and evaluation is becoming more standardized over time, assisted by certain dedicated evaluation providers.